rutvikk99/synapse/demos/module6/README.md

 - All demos use the same environment.
 If you have not done so already, Complete the [environment setup instructions](https://github.com/ctesta-oneillmsft/asa-vtd) (external link).
 - You need to have completed [Module 4](../module4/README.md).
   - You have created the Azure Cosmos DB linked service.
-  - You have created the `asal400_customerprofile_cosmosdb` integration data set.
+  - You have created the `asal400_customerprofile_cosmosdb` integration dataset.

+> If you did not complete Module 4, complete the first two optional tasks below to create the required Azure Cosmos DB linked service and dataset.

 ## Configuring Azure Synapse Link with Cosmos DB